 Students Receiving Federal and State Student Financial Aid - The college must return a portion of Title IV funds received for aid recipients withdrawing from the college prior to the 60% point of the semester.
-Students who have received NC Community College Grant and the NC Education Lottery Scholarship may also have to repay funds awarded.
+Students who have received NEXT NC Scholarship may also have to repay funds awarded.
 The amount refunded shall be the amount defined by the federal statutes or the state refund policy, whichever is larger.
-Return of Title IV statutes or the state refund policy, whichever is larger.
 Return of Title IV funds, as calculated by the Financial Aid Office, will be credited back in the following order:

-1. Federal Pell Grant Program,
+- 1. Federal Pell Grant Program,

-2. Federal SEOG Program,
+- 2. Federal SEOG Program,

-3. NCCCG Program, and

-4. NC Education Lottery Scholarship Program,
+- 3. NEXT NC Scholarship Program